orstavik/JoiEvents/docs/4_EventSequence/3_WhatIs_target.md

 ## Targets, `bubble` and propagation

-Above we stated "one event, one target".
-However, it is theoretically possible to associate multiple targets to the same event object.
-In fact, when events propagate down and up through the target's ancestors, it hits multiple "target" elements.
+When we postulate "one event, one target", this is a half truth.
+When events propagate down and up through the target's ancestors, it hits multiple elements, from the JS perspective (and .
 Different event listeners added to different elements often do respond to the same event.
 Viewed from this perspective, the `target` of event that do `bubble` is "a list of elements in the DOM", not a single element.

 This illustrate that the `target` is more than a simple JS property on the `Event` object.
 The a) `Event.target` and b) `Event.bubble` properties combines with c) `HTMLElement.addEventListener()` and other methods to form a *grammatical* construct: event propagation.